mozilla/data-docs/src/tools/alerts.md

 the emails sent by Medusa.

-At present the email contains a link to the alert's page on
-<https://alerts.telemetry.mozilla.org> and a link to a pushlog on
+At present the email contains a link to the alert's page on [Telemetry Alerts] and a link to a pushlog on
 <https://hg.mozilla.org> detailing the changes newly-present in the
 Nightly build that exhibited the change.